Quick Answer

 While not a point-of-sale terminal in the traditional sense, kitchen display systems (KDS) function as an integrated hardware component within restaurant POS ecosystems.
 A KDS replaces or supplements paper kitchen tickets by displaying order data transmitted from front-of-house POS terminals directly to kitchen screens positioned above preparation stations.

 KDS hardware is built for the kitchen environment: enclosures are fanless and sealed against grease and moisture, displays are high-brightness for visibility under strong kitchen lighting, and the systems support color-coded order status logic to improve kitchen workflow management.
-In chain restaurant deployments, KDS units are connected to the same network as front-of-house terminals and communicate in real time, eliminating the lag and error risk of paper ticket systems.
+This hardware category is particularly relevant for operators running multi-course dining formats, high-volume QSR kitchens, or ghost kitchen operations where order accuracy and preparation sequencing directly affect throughput.

 How to Match POS Type to Business Scale

-Single-Location Independent Operators
+Single-Location Operators

-Multi-Location Chain & Franchise Operators
+Multi-Location Chain & Franchise

-High-Volume QSR & Fast-Casual Formats
+High-Volume QSR & Fast-Casual

-Enterprise Retail & Supermarket Groups
+Enterprise Retail & Supermarkets

-POS Machine Selection Criteria for Restaurant and Retail Operators
+POS Machine Selection Criteria

 Frequently Asked Questions